tttor/ml-foundation/method/optim/hfo_martens_2012.md

 * damping methods:
   * are designed to encourage the minimizer of M to be somewhere in Rn where M remains a good approximation to f .
   * allow one to optimize M even when B is indefinite
-  * becuase: When f is non-convex (as it is with neural networks), B will sometimes be indefinite, and so the minimizer of M may not exist.
+  * because: When f is non-convex (as it is with neural networks), B will sometimes be indefinite, and so the minimizer of M may not exist.
 *  generalized Gauss-Newton matrix (GGN),
   * is also guaranteed to be positive semi-definite, and
   * tends to work much better than the Hessian in practice as a curvature matrix when optimizing non-convex objectives.
+* general problem with 2nd-order optimization
+  * When f is non-convex (as it is with neural networks),
+    * B will sometimes be indefinite, and
+    * so the minimizer of M may not exist.
+    * In particular, progressively larger δ’s may produce arbitrarily low values of M , leading to nonsensical or undefined updates.
+  * the quadratic model M is only a crude local approximation to f, and
+    * so its minimizer (assuming it even exists), might lie in a region of Rn where the approximation breaks down, sometimes catastrophically
+      * solution:
+        * damping
+        * generalized Gauss-Newton matrix

 ## 20.5 Exact Multiplication by the Hessian
 TODO